How many times have you been to a magic show and watched open-mouthed at a human floating in the air?

-This is one of the tricks which never fail to draw gasps from the audience irrespective of the variations – instead of a human being it might be an object, a card or many times the magician himself.
+This is one of the tricks which never fails to draw gasps from the audience irrespective of the variations – instead of a human being it might be an object, a card or many times the magicians themselves.

-Known as levitation, it is an art which has formed an important part of the magician’s arsenal since ancient times and if performed successfully could prove to be the reason for his worldwide fame.
+Known as levitation, it is an art which has formed an important part of magicians arsenal since ancient times and if performed successfully could prove to be the reason for their worldwide fame.

 While these were dramatic stage performances, there is yet another magician who is equally responsible for making extensive use of magic levitation but not on stage.

 David Blaine is well known for performing levitation on the streets and also deserves the credit for trying out Balducci levitation along with its many variations.